METRICS-CARPS/CARPS_6-1-2015_PS/targetOutcomes.md

 closed-loop trials, t(9) = 7.23, p < .001, and open-loop
 trials, t(9) = 9.19, p < .001.
 Similarly, participants showed
 excellent grip scaling for targets presented in isolation on both closed-loop trials, t(9) = 4.29, p = .002, and openloop trials, t(9) = 4.79, p = .001 (Fig. 3).
+Things were quite different, however, when the target disks were surrounded by flankers.
+In this condition, participants could no longer discriminate between the two disk sizes using a manual estimate closed-loop trials: t(9) = 1.02, p = .334; open-loop trials: t(9) = 1.78, p = .108?presumably because the size of the target was per- ceptually invisible.
+(Note that we use the term invisible to refer to the fact that participants could not identify the size of the target, even though they were aware of its presence and position.)
+In contrast, when participants were asked to grasp the same targets, their PGAs were still scaled to target size?closed-loop trials: t(9) = 4.21, p = .002; open-loop trials: t(9) = 3.392, p = .008 (Fig. 3).

 **Note**
 Make sure to use the original article for additional context and information about any necessary pre-processing steps.
 Also check for additional supplementary materials that may provide supporting documentation for analysis procedures.